hsivonen/encoding_rs/README.md

    compatible with at least the most common ways of using [rust-encoding](https://github.com/lifthrasiir/rust-encoding/).)

-_This project is not in a usable or useful stage yet!
-You should not expect the above-stated aspiration to be fulfilled yet and you shouldn't expect the code here to work at all._
+_You should not expect the above-stated aspiration to be fulfilled yet._

 ## Licensing